History of Geneva in Timeline

 March 2020: Municipal Council Election

-The last election of the Municipal Council was held on 15 March 2020 for the term 2020–2025.
+On 15 March 2020, the last election of the Municipal Council was held for the term 2020–2025.

-April 2020: Administrative Council Election Results
+April 2020: Administrative Council Composition

 June 2020: Start of Administrative Council Term

-January 2021: Geneva Population
+January 2021: City and Metropolitan Area Population

 In January 2021, the city of Geneva had a population of 203,856 within its municipal territory.
-The Geneva metropolitan area had a population of 1,053,436.
-The Grand Genève had a population of 1,046,168, with 58.3% living on Swiss territory and 41.7% on French territory as of January 2021.
+The Geneva metropolitan area had a population of 1,053,436, and the Grand Genève had a population of 1,046,168.

 2021: Revision of the Lighting Plan

-2021: Genève-Servette HC Loses League Finals For the Third Time
+2021: Genève-Servette HC Lost League Finals

 In 2021, Genève-Servette HC reached the league finals but lost to EV Zug.

-2021: Grand Genève GLCT Population
+2021: Grand Genève GLCT population

 In Jan.
-2021, the Grand Genève GLCT had a population of 1,046,168.
+2021, the Grand Genève GLCT had a population of 1,046,168, 58.3% of them living on Swiss territory, and 41.7% on French territory.

-2022: Administrative Council Presidency
+2022: Administrative Council in office

-In the governmental year 2021–2022, the Administrative Council is presided over by Madame la maire de Genève Frédérique Perler.
+During the governmental year 2021–2022, the Administrative Council is presided over by Madame la maire de Genève Frédérique Perler.

-2023: Religious Composition of Geneva
+2023: Religious Composition

-In 2023, 51.1% of Geneva’s permanent residents aged 15 and older identified as having no religious affiliation or an unknown affiliation.
-Christianity accounted for 38.5% (26.3% Catholic, 5.90% Protestant, 6.29% other Christian).
-7.32% identified as Muslim, 1.29% as Jewish, and 1.72% adhered to other religions.
+In 2023, 51.1% of Geneva's population identified as having no religious affiliation or an unknown affiliation.
+Christianity accounted for 38.5%, Islam for 7.32%, Judaism for 1.29%, and other religions for 1.72%.

-2023: Genève-Servette HC Wins First Championship
+2023: Genève-Servette HC Won First Championship

 2024: Liveability and Expense Ranking